simionAndrei/SBD_AWS-assignment/README.md

 ## Best price estimation
 During our time with the c4.8xlarge cluster we have determined 3 criteria:
 * At least 1 core should be allocated to other processes
-* At least 5 cores should be used per node to provide good HDFS throughput
+* 5 cores should be used per executor to provide good HDFS throughput
 * At least 8GB / 5 cores are required for an optimal memory consumption

 Because we want to use our money more efficiently we have made the [best_price_calculation.js](best_price_calculation.js) script.
-This script has preloaded the Amazon on-demand prices and after taking into account the previously mention criteria it calculates the cost per-cpu and sorts them in ascend order.
-The `c4.8xlarge` registered only at position 14, while the top 10 are:
+This script has preloaded the Amazon on-demand prices and after taking into account the previously mention criteria it calculates the cost per 5 cpu group and sorts them in ascend order.
+The `c4.8xlarge` registered only at position 12:
 1. a1.4xlarge
 1. a1.metal
 1. a1.2xlarge
 1. c5.24xlarge
 1. c5.metal
+1. m5a.24xlarge
-1. t3a.2xlarge
+1. c5.9xlarge
 1. c5.18xlarge
+1. c5.4xlarge
 1. c5.12xlarge
-1. m5a.24xlarge
-1. m5a.16xlarge
+1. c4.8xlarge

-Take into account that this is an estimation and does not take in account the differences between the CPU types, network bottlenecks, distribution of cores and other such factors.
+Take into account that this is an estimation and does not take in account the differences between the CPU types, network bottlenecks and other such factors.

+It would have been nice to test with these different clusters but unfortunately we have no credits left...

 # Conclusion
 In conclusion the fastest way to solve this problem is by using a DataSet implementation, taking advantage of the features